vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 — <n v="option 2">Yes or No?</n>

-Because whereas, in a nonconstitutivist account, a mental state must be observed prior to detecting its evidentiality being detected; in a constitutivist account, a cognition is detected as evidential, at the onset.
+Because whereas, in an externalist account, a mental state must be observed prior to detecting its evidentiality being detected; in an internalist account, a cognition is detected as evidential, at the onset.

 3\. is detected by that which is just the detector of its own <tl><n>locus</n><tltxt>āśraya</tltxt></tl>